 Executed from Proc POB to reset select register pointer to beginning of item-id list.

-Cannot be used directly from TCL.
+Note: Can not be used directly from TCL.

 PQ-SELECT

 Executed from Proc to load a list, produced by SELECT or other TCL command, into a select register.
 PQ-SELECT must be placed in the stack.